devpro/computer-setup/docs/windows/gaming.md

 ### Vortex Mod Manager

-Download the installer from [nexusmods.com](https://www.nexusmods.com/about/vortex) (for example `Vortex-1-1-13-7-1737460629.exe`), then install it.
+Download the installer from [nexusmods.com](https://www.nexusmods.com/about/vortex) (for example `Vortex-1-1-13-7-1737460629.exe`), and install it.